 You can begin discussing the terms of the lease with the tenants and answer any questions they may have.
 Keep in mind that if you didn’t specify some things in your agreement, then they’re open for interpretation.
 Tenants need a direct way of knowing what services you’re providing and what responsibilities you have.
 Tenants often think they know what they can and cannot do with their property—and will proceed along with these ideas unless you tell them otherwise.

 Outlining everything in a contract and being as specific as possible is crucial to keeping everyone safe and happy.
 Knowing your tenants’ rights when it comes to rental management will also help keep your relationship positive.
 After all of that is complete, all that is left for your tenants to do is sign on the dotted line and wait for you to issue them their keys.

 Repairs & Maintenance

-Rental management services continue for the additional potential tenants interested in your properties and those who already reside there.
-Existing tenants will require maintenance to their rented properties.
+Rental management services continue for potential tenants interested in your properties and those who already reside there.
+Existing tenants will require maintenance in their rented properties.
 The property owners will have to hire contractors to fulfill the needs of their tenants if their demands are beyond the abilities of the property owner or their immediate staff.
 These contractors could include electricians, plumbers, carpet cleaners, roofers, or pest control.